jordesign/wp-church-center/readme.txt

 === WP Church Center ===
-Contributors: jordesign, wpchurchteam
+Contributors: jordesign
 Requires at least: 4.7
-Tested up to: 5.0
+Tested up to: 5.4
-Stable tag: 1.2.12
+Stable tag: 1.3
 License: GPL2

 Create a 'Next Steps' hub for your church using WordPress!
 Setup in minutes, mobile first & responsive & designed to integrate with your existing WordPress site!